xiaoshuangLi/react-mc/README.md

 /**
  *  value example
  *
- *  componentMap: Object, stor all components data,key means the id of component,value means the data of component.
+ *  componentMap: object, stor all components data,key means the id of component,value means the data of component.
- *  relationMap: Object, store the association between components,key means the id of component.
+ *  relationMap: object, store the association between components,key means the id of component.
- *  rootComponentIds: Array, means the components you render for root.
+ *  rootComponentIds: array, means the components you render for root.
  *
  */
 const value = {